pragmaticly/blog.pragmatic.ly/source/2013-01-29-integrate-version-control-system-with-pragmat.html.markdown

 ---
-title: Introducing VCS integration with Pragmatic.ly
+title: Introducing VCS integration with Fengche.co
 date: 2013-01-29 10:00 +08:00
 tags: VCS, Integration, Git
 keywords: VCS, Lean Product Management, Integration, Git
 author: terry
 ---

-Today, we're glad to introduce our new [VCS](http://en.wikipedia.org/wiki/Revision_control)(Version Control System) integration with Pragmatic.ly to the public.
+Today, we're glad to introduce our new [VCS](http://en.wikipedia.org/wiki/Revision_control)(Version Control System) integration with Fengche.co to the public.
 We have released this feature to some of our users in last two months and glad to hear how they love it.
 I'm sure you'll love the feature too!

-[Pragmatic.ly](https://pragmatic.ly) is a lean collaborative project management tool featuring real time collaboration.
+[Fengche.co](https://fengche.co) is a lean collaborative project management tool featuring real time collaboration.
 We design the tool to be developer friendly and hope to help startup teams deliver better products, easier and faster.
 Developers like us work with VCS such as Git or SVN every day.
 The new VCS integration can deeply integrate with your current development process and improve your team productivity.

-With VCS integrated into Pragmatic.ly, all the commits related to a ticket will be auto associated with that ticket and the commit message will be displayed in the activity timeline.
+With VCS integrated into Fengche.co, all the commits related to a ticket will be auto associated with that ticket and the commit message will be displayed in the activity timeline.
 As a result, your team will know the status update about that ticket immediately and go for a review if they want.
 It's a big benefit to code collobration.
 What's more, you can manipulate the status of tickets within your projects directly from the commit messages.
-There is no need to interrupt your work and visit Pragmatic.ly to mark the ticket as Completed or Accepted.
+There is no need to interrupt your work and visit Fengche.co to mark the ticket as Completed or Accepted.
 Instead, let the commit message do the work!

-Feel free to try this feature by signing up at [pragmatic.ly](https://pragmatic.ly).
+Feel free to try this feature by signing up at [Fengche.co](https://fengche.co).

 ![VCS Integration](/images/integrate-version-control-system-with-pragmat/vcs-integration.png)